 The City's Land Use Policy Plan supports concentrated commercial uses with complementary uses to increase economic activity in focused areas.
-A stand alone production/manufacturing use would not meet that goal on its own in a commercial area.
-Allowing for a large amount of production uses in commercial zones would also concern staff as there is a limited supply of well suited convenient commercial land while there is industrial land available for manufacturing uses that are less reliant on location for their success.
+A stand alone production use would not meet that goal on its own in a commercial area and would appropriately belong in an industrial area.
+Allowing for a large amount of production uses in commercial zones would also concern staff as there is a limited supply of well suited convenient commercial land while there is industrial land available for manufacturing uses.
 However, when a production use accentuates an area and supports vitality through its retail or service component then it can fit well within a commercial area and be consistent with the Land Use Policy Plan and the purpose of a commercial zoning district.
 A small brewery may help attract people from a citywide, regional, or even larger market area, if it provides services or products to customers, such as tours, gathering area, and event space.
 However, a large factory without a customer component could detract from the activity and visual interest that helps commercial uses.